Andrija Hebrang (politician, born 1946): Political career

 In 1990, he became a member of the newly formed Croatian Democratic Union.
 He became the Minister of Health from 1990 to 1992 and again from 1993 to 1998.
-During the Croatian War of Independence he served as a coordinator of the armed forces from 1993 to 1994.
+During the Croatian War of Independence, he served as a coordinator of the armed forces from 1993 to 1994.
 He was first elected to the Croatian parliament in 1993 and again in 1995.

-After the death of the Minister of Defense Gojko Šušak in 1998, he temporarily took over the position for four months.
-Afterwards, he pulled himself out of political life.
-He returned in 2001 as a member of the Croatian True Revival party led by Miroslav Tuđman, but after talks with the new head of the HDZ Ivo Sanader, he returned to the Croatian Democratic Union.
-After the HDZ's victory in the Croatian parliamentary elections of 2003, he joined Sanader's government as one of the two vice-presidents and the Minister of Health and Social Welfare from 2003 to 2005.
-Due to health reasons, he gave up his positions in government and returned to being a member of the parliament.
+After the death of the Minister of Defense, Gojko Šušak, in 1998, he temporarily took over the position for four months.
+Afterwards, he withdrew from political life.
+He returned in 2001 as a member of the Croatian True Revival party, led by Miroslav Tuđman.
+However, after talks with the new head of the HDZ, Ivo Sanader, he returned to the Croatian Democratic Union.
+After the HDZ's victory in the Croatian parliamentary elections of 2003, he joined Sanader's government as one of the two vice-presidents and Minister of Health and Social Welfare from 2003 to 2005.
+For health reasons, he relinquished his position in government and resumed his role as a member of parliament.

 Presidential run

 In July 2009, he was chosen by the HDZ to be their candidate for the 2009–2010 presidential election.
-He competed in the first round with eleven other candidates and won the third place with 12.04% of the vote.
+He competed in the first round with eleven other candidates and won third place with 12.04% of the vote.

 Personal life

 Hebrang is Jewish.
-He is married to Danijela Vrhovski and they have three children together.
+He is married to Danijela Vrhovski, and they have three children together.